hugochinchilla/botanist/README.md

 Add this plugin to your `composer.json` to prevent composer from creating files owned by root while running on docker.

-Install this plugin and you will never have to fix a composer permission error again.

 ```bash
 composer require hugochinchilla/botanist
 ```